adelaidehsu/Personalized-Dialogue-Response-Generation-learned-from-Monologues-demo/README.md

 ## Notes

-This website is associated with the paper "Personalized Dialogue Response Generation Learned From Monologues" by Feng-Guang Su and Aliyah R. Hsu.
+This website is associated with the paper "Personalized Dialogue Response Generation Learned From Monologues" by Feng-Guang Su\* and Aliyah R. Hsu\* (*\* means equal contribution*).
 If you're interested in knowing more, please refer to the paper for more details.